Search for geospatial/GIS data

 Contributors:

-Summary: This datalayer is a polyline coverage representing geologic faults of the conterminous United States.
-It is a digital version of the fault features of H.M.
-Beikman and P.B.
-King's Geologic Map of the United States, originally published at a scale of 1:2,500,000 (1974).
+Summary: This datalayer is a polygon coverage representing the Transboundary Freshwater Dispute Database dataset: international river basins of the world.
 This version of the datalayer was published as part of the USGS Global GIS : global coverage database (2003).
+Does not cover Antarctica.
 The USGS Global GIS database contains a wealth of USGS and other public domain data, including global coverages of elevation, landcover, seismicity, and resources of minerals and energy at a nominal scale of 1:1 million.
 The U.S. Geological Survey (USGS) and The American Geological Institute (AGI) announced a cooperative agreement that will focus on making the USGS Global Geographic Information System (GIS) database readily available to educators and the general public in the form of a DVD based world atlas.

 Contributors: